August 03, 2012

 Our Real World Road Ride features a relatively flat 6.6-mile loop of 65 mph expressway, 55 mph state highway and 40 mph county roads along with two stop signs and one traffic light every lap.
 Our team drove approximately 500 miles over the course of several days.
 Since we wanted to compare fuel consumption results that typical drivers would experience, our drivers were instructed to maintain the flow of traffic by running at the posted speed limits and sustain the vehicle's speed using cruise control whenever possible.
 They did not use hypermiling techniques to influence vehicle fuel economy.

 While none of the tires in this test were designed with low rolling resistance as a high priority, we did find a difference in observed vehicle fuel economy.
-Based on our results the 1.1 mile per gallon difference between our lowest and highest observed fuel economy would result in an annual difference of about 18 gallons of premium gasoline.
-At the current cost of $4.00/gallon, it would amount to an annual difference of about $72 for drivers traveling 15,000 miles a year.
+Based on our results the 1.4 mile per gallon difference between our lowest and highest observed fuel economy would result in an annual difference of just over 22 gallons of premium gasoline.
+At the current cost of $4.00/gallon, it would amount to an annual difference of about $89 for drivers traveling 15,000 miles a year.

 It's important to note our test's fuel consumption measurements follow consistent procedures designed to minimize variables that could influence the results, however they do not represent an exhaustive long-range fuel consumption study.
 While our procedures require the test vehicles in each convoy to run under the same prevailing conditions, the week-to-week differences in ambient temperatures, barometric pressures and wind speeds that we experience over a season of testing can influence vehicle fuel consumption and prevent the absolute mpg values of this test from being compared directly against those of others.